-Resident Directors and Resident Assistants receive basic training on drug use and substance abuse awareness, along with sexual assault protocols.
-Through sessions with the Counseling Center, Wellness and Prevention Services, Police Department, and full-time Residence Life staff, student staff members have a better understanding of alcohol and drug use and abuse.
-This helps them lead and/or facilitate educational programs in their residence halls as well as refer students to resources on campus.
+Resident Directors and Resident Assistants receive basic training on drug use and substance abuse awareness, along with education concerning sexual assault response protocols.
+Through sessions with the Counseling Center, Wellness and Prevention Services, Appalachian Police Department, and full-time Residence Life staff, student staff members gain a better understanding of alcohol and drug use and abuse.
+This helps them lead and facilitate educational programs in their residence halls as well as refer students to resources on campus.
 This training also assists the University Housing staff in more effectively identifying signs and symptoms of substance use and abuse by their residents and gain a better knowledge of physical and psychological effects of drug usage.